Does your country have a saying/slogan?

+Can you tell us about your team’s make-up?
 How did your team come together?

 How do you think soccer in general (and the Unity Cup in particular) promotes inclusivity?

-I recommend visiting the local restaurants and shops that are located in Northeast Philadelphia in the Brazilian neighborhood.
+We recommend visiting the local restaurants and shops that are located in Northeast Philadelphia in the Brazilian neighborhood.
 A lot of them can be found on Castor Avenue.
 It is a great way to taste Brazilian cuisine at a reasonable price.

-What’s one thing you wish more people knew about Brazil?
+What’s one thing you wish more people knew about your team’s country?

 Brazil is much more than samba or soccer.
 There is such a wide variety of traditions, like capoeira, music, environments, and much more from the large country of Brazil.